The difference between normal aging and something more

 The Things That Slip

-When something shifts from normal aging to something more serious, you start seeing gaps that don't fit the pattern.
+When something shifts from normal aging to something more serious, you see gaps that disrupt daily functioning, not just momentary lapses.
 These gaps often show up in memory first, because memory is so visible in daily life.
 But they're not the kind of memory slip that comes with normal aging.
 A normal memory gap is momentary.
 You can't remember where you put the car keys, but then you retrace your steps and remember.
 You forget a word in the middle of a sentence, and it comes back to you a few seconds later.
 You tell the same story twice in one week because you genuinely forgot you'd already told it.

-But when something more serious is happening, the forgetting looks different.
+When something more serious is happening, the forgetting looks different.
 Your mother asks you the same question multiple times in a single conversation, and she's not aware she's already asked.
 Your father loses his words more frequently, not just occasionally.
 He searches hard for them and can't find them, or he substitutes words that don't make sense in context.
 He tells the same stories multiple times, and when you gently remind him that he just told you that, he doesn't recognize the story as his own.
 This kind of forgetting has a different quality to it.
 It leaves confusion in its wake.
+The Alzheimer's Association draws the distinction clearly: forgetting which word to use is normal; forgetting what common objects are for is not.
+Misplacing keys is normal; putting them in the freezer and having no memory of doing so is not.

 Memory isn't the only place these changes appear.
 You might notice shifts in how your parents handle everyday tasks.
 Your mother, who has always managed the household finances, starts making mistakes.
 Bills don't get paid on time.
 Bank statements pile up unopened.
 When you ask about money, she seems overwhelmed or confused.
 Your father, who loved to cook, stops going into the kitchen.
 The meals become simpler.
 Eventually, you realize he's not cooking because he's forgotten how to use the stove, or he's afraid he'll make a mistake.
 These aren't lapses in memory exactly, though memory might be involved.
 They're changes in the ability to manage familiar, routine tasks.

-Sleep changes, appetite changes, energy changes.
+Sleep changes, appetite changes, energy changes all deserve attention in context.
 Your mother used to wake up early and have breakfast.
 Now she sleeps until ten and then isn't hungry.
 Your father's clothes are getting loose.
 When you ask, he says nothing tastes right anymore, or he's just not interested in eating.
 Or he says he's eating fine but clearly isn't.
 Changes in how much someone eats, how much they sleep, how much energy they have during the day can be the first sign of something that needs attention, whether that's depression, a medical condition, or something else entirely.

 How to Tell the Difference